 Outside fuel and labor, there are a variety of other operational costs.
 They include the costs of owning and renting aircraft (including depreciation and amortization), renting terminal facilities and gates, professional services (advertising, legal), landing fees, maintenance as well as transport-related (indirect services).
 Still, airlines do not have to assume much research and development costs since these costs are assumed by the suppliers of the equipment that airline uses, from the planes themselves to seats and onboard entertainment.

-For a transcontinental flight between New York and Los Angeles, it costs about 12 cents per seat mile to operate a B-757, which has 188 seats.
+A transcontinental flight between New York and Los Angeles costs about 12 cents per seat mile to operate a B-757, which has 188 seats.
 This 2,500-mile transcontinental flight must thus generate $56,400 to break even or $300 per seat.